Wa `alaykum as-Salamu wa Rahmatullahi wa Barakatuh.

 In this fatwa:

-1- An ill person should follow the judgment of a doctor who is Muslim, well-versed, and trustworthy with regard to breaking fast or performing prayer while sitting.
+1- A sick person should follow the judgment of a doctor who is Muslim, well-versed, and trustworthy with regard to breaking fast or performing prayer while sitting.

-2- Jurists have differed with regard to accepting the judgment of a well-versed, trustworthy doctor who is not Muslim.
+2- Jurists have different views with regard to accepting the judgment of a well-versed, trustworthy doctor who is not Muslim.
 The preponderant view in this regard is that such a doctor’s judgment is acceptable and it is not stipulated that the doctor should be Muslim.
-This view has been classified as “preponderant” by Ibn Taymiyah and his disciple Ibn Al-Qayyim.

 In his response to this question, Dr. Husam Al-Din Ibn Musa `Afana, Professor of Principles of Islamic Jurisprudence at Al-Quds University, Palestine, states: